papivot/pace-docs/PKS Logging using syslog.md

 3. PKS Control plane
 4. BOSH Director and its components

-For this lab, we will use Papertrail.
+For this lab, we will use Papertrail syslog application .
 Users can bring their own logging systems that follow the syslog protocol.

 The following information will be required -